Kade-github/Chopper-Drop/README.md

 #### How to get coordinates for the spawn?
 > Use RemoteAdmin coordinates.
 How?
 Just request player data, its in XYZ order.

+#### Why such a complicated coordinates system?
+> Well, I've heard complains that items fly away if you spawn a big pile of them so I wanted to change that, and this is the best system I believe.
+I made sure that default values will be the best so you don't have to mess with that.

 </details>